icook/unification-proposal/README.md

-The case for a unified cryptocurrency toolkit
+﻿The case for a unified cryptocurrency toolkit
 =============================================

 I've been working with Bitcoin and cryptocurrency in general for about 9 months